n3ird4/TryHackMe/ctf/techsupp0rt1.md

 wp-config.php: * You can change these at any point in time to invalidate all existing cookies.
 This will force all users to have to log in again.

 ```
-> The support user was also the one we discovered while quiclky brownsing the wordpress site.
+> The **support** user was also the one we discovered while quickly browsing the /wordpress site.

 <details>
   <summary>Click to reveal the DB password!</summary>